mykealw/fs-journal/quizzes/week05.md

 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+A software that acts as a bridge between an operating system or database and applications, especially on a network.
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->
 ```
+I have no clue.
+None of the readings or lectures hit on this.
+Google just want
 ```
 **9.**
 Demonstrate the pattern that is used to include a request query with the client's `HTTP` request providing the property `tag` and the value `winter`.
 <!-- enter you answer in the space below -->
 ```
+?tag=winter
 ```